 The Fixed step size field appears only when Type is

-Plotting data has a lower priority than executing the application, so a small sample time may allow the application to run but leave insufficient resources for plotting.
+Plotting data has a lower priority than executing the application.
+A small sample time allows the application to run but can leave insufficient resources for plotting.
 If the sample time is so small that the application itself cannot run, an error message is displayed and real-time execution is terminated.

 To check the sample time, select a larger sample time for your application.
-You should also change the sample time of any I/O drivers to be the same as the new application sample time, or an integer multiple of that time.
+Change the sample time of any I/O drivers to be the same as the new application sample time, or to an integer multiple of that time.
 Then rebuild the model, connect to the target, and restart the real-time application.

 As required, iterate changing the application sample time until

 scope output appears.
 For example, start with a sample time of